 France and the UK showed the world, for numerous times, that they are well-versed in attracting international students coming from Africa.
 However, there is another influential partner that appeals to these young students more and more: South Africa.

-Over the past few years, South Africa has proven to be an important destination for students coming from various African countries, and the numbers speak for themselves: in 2014, approx. 43,000 foreign students chose South Africa as country host for their studies.
+Over the past few years, South Africa has proven to be an important destination for students coming from various African countries, and the numbers speak for themselves: in 2014, approx. 43,000 foreign students chose South Africa as a country host for their studies.
 It’s worth noting that the top places that send students here are Zimbabwe, Namibia, Congo, Nigeria, Lesotho, Kenya, United States.

-What makes South Africa such an alluring study destination
+What makes South Africa such an alluring study destination for African students?

 There are quite a few factors responsible for that: